Behind the Old Quebec History

 Meg: Quebec is truly an international city that has been shaped by many influences.
 Could you offer some context and commentary on the historical role of the French in the city’s built heritage, including the impact of religious orders?
 If you can single out at least a couple of structures that are a “must-see” for visitors, and why they are significant, that would be great.

 Emilie: The first monumental buildings of the city, like the Seminary, the monastery of Ursulines, the Hôtel-Dieu and the church Notre-Dame-des-Victoires, were built according to the rules of French classicism.
 On the residential side, the first houses built in Quebec remember the French regional architecture, essentially Breton and Norman.
 From these forms of basis, the climate, the precarious conditions of their owners, the materials available as well as building regulations and ordinances have shaped a local residential architecture.

 For more than three centuries, the Augustinian community managed the Hôtel-Dieu de Québec, which it ceded to the government in 1962, in the wake of secular reforms in health and education.
 Today, due to the non-renewal of its workforce, the congregation has launched a vast project to transform the monastery.

-The project ensure the sustainability of the built heritage and rich collections that the Augustinians have accumulated over time.
+The project ensures the sustainability of the built heritage and rich collections that the Augustinians have accumulated over time.
 Their museum has been refurbished to showcase the most valuable artifacts, some dating back to the 17th century.
 The collection related to the history of medicine is particularly highlighted.
-In addition, this project guarantees the continuity of the Augustinians' mission, since the monastery houses a healing and accommodation center dedicated to supporting caregivers, thus perpetuating the vocation of assistance practiced with dedication and consistency by the Augustinians of Quebec.
+In addition, this project guarantees the continuity of the Augustinians’ mission, since the monastery houses a healing and accommodation center dedicated to supporting caregivers, thus perpetuating the vocation of assistance practiced with dedication and consistency by the Augustinians of Quebec.